Sardar Vallabhbhai Patel Sports Enclave: Part of 2036 Summer Olympics Bid

 Once the Sardar Vallabhbhai Patel Sports Enclave is complete the Olympics could also be hosted in Ahmedabad in the future.
 In June 2021, the Ahmedabad Urban Development Authority invited proposals consultants to assess venues and related infrastructure that would be needed to host the Olympics.
 This move came after the Narendra Modi Stadium was inaugurated and the Sardar Vallabhbhai Patel Sports Enclave was announced to be built.
-Reports have also suggested that the sports enclave will be a part of a future bid for the 2036 Summer Olympics from Ahemdabad.
+Reports have also suggested that the sports enclave will be a part of a future bid for the 2036 Summer Olympics from Ahmedabad.